Editor choice

 Positive

-• 9 color options most distinctive-looking deck at this price
+• 9 color options — the most distinctive-looking turntable at this price

 Negatives